Gradient-based Bi-level Optimization for Deep Learning: A Survey: Optimization

 In this case, we can compute the hypergradient as:

-which often requires the second-order gradient computation.
-In some cases, the first-order approximation can be adopted to replace the second-order gradient in \cite{liu2018darts, finn2017model, nichol2018first}.
-Besides, \cite{liu2018darts} uses the finite difference approximation technique to compute the second-order gradient efficiently.
+This process often requires the second-order gradient computation.
+In some cases, the first-order approximation can be adopted to replace the second-order gradient in \citep{liu2018darts, finn2017model, nichol2018first}.
+Besides, \citet{liu2018darts} uses the finite difference approximation technique to compute the second-order gradient efficiently.

 where $\boldsymbol{\theta}^{\pm} = \boldsymbol{\theta} \pm \epsilon \frac{\partial \mathcal{L}^{out}(\boldsymbol{\theta}, \boldsymbol{\phi})}{\partial \boldsymbol{\theta}}$.
 This avoids the expensive computational cost of the Hessian matrix.
-Furthermore, the work~\cite{deleu2022continuous} proposes to adopt infinitely small gradient steps to solve the inner level task, which leads to a continuous-time bi-level optimization solver:
+Furthermore, the work~\citep{deleu2022continuous} proposes to adopt infinitely small gradient steps to solve the inner level task, which leads to a continuous-time bi-level optimization solver:

 In this way, the final output is the solution of an ODE.
 One great advantage of this formulation is making the fixed and discrete number of gradient steps the length of the trajectory, which serves as a continuous variable and is also learnable.
 This work also proposes to use forward mode differentiation to compute the hypergradient where the memory does not scale with the length of the trajectory.
-A similar continuous bi-level solver is used in \cite{yuan2021neural}.
+A similar continuous bi-level solver is used in \citet{yuan2021neural}.

 Generally speaking, the update is not limited to one step nor SGD optimizer, which makes the hypergradient computation process complicated.
-There are generally two modes\cite{franceschi2017forward} to compute the hypergradient: forward mode and reverse mode.
+There are generally two modes~\citep{franceschi2017forward} to compute the hypergradient: forward mode and reverse mode.

 \textbf{Forward mode.} Forward mode methods apply the chain rule to the composite functions:

 Then the matrics are defined as:

 Thus the Eq.(\ref{eq: forward-mode}) can be written as: